Interaction-Induced Wave Function Collapse Respects Conservation Laws: Introduction

+The need to treat all of the systems involved as quantum systems, and to take all relevant interactions into account is often obscured by the simplified descriptions of idealized experiments.
+The idealizations that are used in pursuit of mathematical simplicity can lead one to overlook the way in which conserved quantities are shared among subsystems.
+To properly assess the effects of measurement on these quantities we must allow for the possibility that they are shared, and define them in a way that is consistent with the general theorem relating conservation laws to the symmetries of the Hamiltonian.
+That theorem states that a quantity, $\mathbf{q}$, is conserved if the operator, $\mathbf{Q}$, with which it is associated commutes with the Hamiltonian:

+Thus, the conservation laws tell us that the quantities of interest are properly defined by the expression: where $\psi$ includes all entangled subsystems (both microscopic and macroscopic).
+The term usually applied to quantities defined in this way is ``expectation value", but this terminology can be very misleading.
+It results in the tendency to regard $\mathbf{q}$ as being well-defined only when the subsystem being measured happens to be in an eigenstate of the observable, $\mathbf{Q}$.

+That such a restrictive definition is completely inadequate to deal with questions about the proper understanding of conservation laws should be obvious when one considers the reasons that we find these laws interesting and useful.
+Aside from the somewhat trivial cases in which an isolated system propagates freely, conservation laws tell us what happens to various quantities when these quantities are exchanged during interactions between subsystems.

+Conserved quantities are almost always shared among different subsystems.
+This sharing is very obvious when we consider systems that involve only a small number of elementary subsystems.
+For example, we have no trouble in seeing that a singlet state of two spin-one-half particles has total (spin) angular momentum of zero.
+But the possibility that a conserved quantity can be shared is almost completely overlooked when we consider the relationship between microscopic and macroscopic systems.
+If quantum theory is the correct description of nature then, ultimately, all (sub)systems have to be treated as quantum systems, and entanglement relations between them have to be taken into account.
+With this perspective the question of conservation becomes whether $\mathbf{q}_{final}$ can be shown to be arbitrarily close to $\mathbf{q}_{initial}$ by considering all relevant systems and taking into account enough history.
+I will argue that conservation does, in fact, hold in this sense.

-The assumption that wave function collapse is a real (nonlocal) effect, and that it is induced by measurement-like interactions is crucial to the argument developed here.
+The assumption that wave function collapse is a real, nonlocal effect, and that it is induced by measurement-like interactions is crucial to the argument developed here.
 It is important to emphasize that collapse involves a network of entangled subsystems - not just an isolated elementary system in a product state.
 It is mediated by entanglement relations, and when it occurs it collapses the entire wave function to one of its branches.
 The branches are defined by the correlations of the quantities that have been exchanged in the interactions that generated the entanglement.
-The change of state brought about by the elimination or enhancement of a branch alters the physical record of the exchanges that have taken place.
-The record that remains shows a history of exchanges that is completely consistent with the conservation of the relevant quantities.
+When branches are either eliminated or enhanced by the collapse the effects of prior exchanges are also eliminated or enhanced.
+The nonlocal change of state thus results in a physical record of exchanges that is completely consistent with the conservation of the relevant quantities.